 - Process for independent audits.

-See the Carpet Stewardship Program Overview Program for additional information on stewardship plans.
+See the Carpet Stewardship Program Overview for additional information on stewardship plans.

 Financing: A unique and very important aspect of carpet stewardship is long-term, sustainable funding.
 There are two phases to funding outlined in AB 2398.
 There is an initial period, July 1, 2011 to January 1, 2013, where manufacturers will assess five cents ($0.05) per square yard that can only be used for early action measures that are consistent with the purpose and designed to achieve measureable improvement in landfill diversion and recycling of postconsumer carpet.
 After January 1, 2013, manufacturers shall add an assessment to the purchase price of carpet that is approved by CalRecycle.
 The amount of the assessment shall be sufficient to meet, but not exceed, the anticipated cost of carrying out the plan.
 The law allows flexibility in the method and associated costs in implementing the plan, provided goals are met.
 This means the plan may or may not cover the physical costs of recycling and it allows incentive approaches to be used.

-Reporting: Annual reports will be posted at the CalRecycle website.
+Reporting: Annual reports will be posted on CalRecycle's website.
 These reports shall include information on amounts of carpet sold, postconsumer carpet recycled, ultimate disposition of collected carpets, program costs, an evaluation of performance and how to improve it, and examples of educational materials.

-Carpet Stewardship Program: Carpet America Recovery Effort (CARE) will serve as the carpet stewardship organization at least until April 1, 2015.
-At that time other stewardship organizations may submit plans.
-Individual manufacturers can submit plans as well throughout.
+Carpet Stewardship Program: Carpet America Recovery Effort (CARE) was designated in law to serve as the carpet stewardship organization until at least April 1, 2015.
+Other stewardship organizations may now submit plans and individual manufacturers can also submit plans at any time.